Student Organization Recognition Process

 - Submit packet: Submit all forms from the packet to the Clubs Office.
 At that time the Clubs Office will schedule a time for you to meet with the Clubs Coordinating Council (CCC).
 This council will review your proposal and notify you of your club’s status.

-Be prepared to answer the following questions at the CCC Meeting:
+Be prepared to answer the following questions at the CCC Meeting (these should also be included in your constitution):

 - Tell us about your club?